3saster/fullscrn_huds/readme.txt

 Known issues         : [CHEX] Logo replacement will only look good if default STBAR graphics
                               are used (with blue background)
                        [DOOM/CHEX/HACX] The mugshot may appear dead when changing the "Force HUD Override" option.
-This is purely visual, and will fix itself as soon as the menu is exitted
+This is purely visual, and will fix itself as soon as the menu is exited [LZDOOM] The "Force HUD Override" option may cause crashes when exitting LZDoom.
+It is recommended that on LZDoom, you should load this mod last instead, as in previous versions.

 Additional Credits to: id Software ..................
 Original Doom GFX